dash2927/ADAL/TESTING.md

     Verify login with valid user name and password Description
     Test for logging in only.
-This tests for access to the User database and return to the previous page.
+This tests for access to the User database and return to the HOME page.
 Pre-conditions
     No preconditions
 Test steps
-    1. Navigate to Login page
+    1. run app using `python recipeezy.py`
+    2. open browser and delete cookies
+    3. go to the url given by app
+    4. click on CREATE
-    2. In Username, type "New_User"
+    5. In Username, type "New_User"
-    3. In Password, type "Password"
+    6. In Password, type "Password"
-    4. Click login button
+    7. Click submit button
 Expected result
-    User should login and be returned to homepage Actual result
+    User should login and be returned to HOME page Actual result
-    User is logged in and returned to homepage
+    User is logged in and returned to HOME page
 Status (Pass/Fail)
     Pass
 Notes
-    * There is no notification of user being logged in.
-It will show up on flask CLI.
+    * User is not given notification of user being logged in.
+It will show up on flask CLI and as a flash() message for debugging.
+    * Cookies will save your credentials so if you click on CREATE and aren't redirected, clear cookies and return to homepage.
     * New account creation is not tested here, we are basically using a user that is manually added to the db and checking for validation.
 Post-conditions
     User is validated with database and successfully signed into their account.